crossterm-rs/crossterm/README.md

       let terminal = terminal(&context);
       let color = color(&context);

 Now that we have on global `Context` type which can be used to register terminal state changes, and in with we can manage the terminal stdout (screen output).
-When this `Context` disposes we run code to cleanup the changes that are made.
+When this `Context` disposes we run code to clean up the changes that are made.

-Maybe I am going to make a wrapper for the function calls `cursor, terminal, color` so that whe can avoid passing the context all over the place which makes to code more unreadable to my opinion.
-I realy did not want to make api braking changes, bur for the sake of the futures I want to implement it needed to be done.
+Maybe I am going to make a wrapper for the function calls `cursor, terminal, colour` so that when can avoid passing the context all over the place which makes to code more unreadable to my opinion.
+I really did not want to make API braking changes, bur for the sake of the futures I want to implement it needed to be done.

       // maybe I am going to create some Envoirment type which can be used for getting acces to diffrent modules that this libary provides. let envoirment = Envoirment::new();